 Roswell Mills and Mill Life: FREE walking tour that gives you a glimpse into the lives of the Mill Workers in Roswell just before the Civil War and lets you in on the mystery of the 400 women and children who were charged with treason and deported during the war.
 Download the free “Roswell Mills and Civil War Tour” app from the Google store or from iTunes.

-Hike the Trails in Roswell: Sixteen miles of trails wind through the city.
+Hike the Trails in Roswell: Miles of trails wind through the city.
 Vickery Creek Park, with an interpretive walk highlighting the old mill ruins, allows visitors to get close to Vickery Creek and its dam.
-The Chattahoochee River National Recreation Area is linked to the trail by the Old Mill Covered Pedestrian Bridge.
-Enjoy the beauty of the Chattahoochee River at Azalea Park on Azalea Drive; Don White Memorial Park on Riverside Rd; Riverside Park on Riverside Road; and the new Riverwalk boardwalk that connects Azalea Park to the Chattahoochee Nature Center.
-Maps and information about the trails are available at the Roswell Visitors Center.
+The Chattahoochee River National Recreation Area is linked to the trail by the Covered Pedestrian Bridge.
+Enjoy the beauty of the Chattahoochee River at Azalea Park on Azalea Drive; Don White Memorial Park on Riverside Rd; Riverside Park on Riverside Road; and the Riverwalk boardwalk that connects Azalea Park to the Chattahoochee Nature Center.

 Riverside Sounds: These outdoor concerts occur the first Saturday of the month, from May through October at Riverside Park (575 Riverside Road).
 A great gathering of family, friends and young people.
 Bring chairs or blanket and a picnic and enjoy some of the area’s best musical artists.
 FREE www.roswellgov.com or 770-641-3705.